mech/Notes/JavaScript/React/components.md

 **Always break your component down into single responsibility!
 And break it down further after that!**

 * Components are just views, don't place business logic in it.
 For example, in a Todo app, if a button creates a Todo item for each click event, you are doing it wrong.
 A better way is to ship that code off to another object or Action.
+Searching through components to determine behaviour is not really something we should be doing anyway.
 * A component shouldn't worry about networking.
 * Composable.
 Self-contained and stateless.
 In order to be self-contained, the component cannot rely on any other specific components.
 But of course it can be and must "composed" of other components.
 * Component should be stateless.
 Most components should not maintain its own state.
 Instead it should defer state-management to a parent container sometimes called container components.